tfwright/live_admin/README.md

 That's it, now an admin UI for `MyApp.Schema` will be available at `/my_admin/my_schemas`.

-## Configuration
+## (Optional) Configuration

-One of the main goals of LiveAdmin is to require as little config as possible.
-It should work out of the box, with only the above, for the vast majority of common app admin needs.
+You may want more control over how your resources appear in the UI, or which fields are editable.

-However, if you want to customize the behavior of one or more resources, including how records are rendered or changes are validated, or to add custom behaviors, there are a variety of configuration options available.
+If you want to customize the behavior of one or more resources, including how records are rendered or changes are validated, or to add custom behaviors, there are a variety of configuration options available.
 This includes component overrides if you would like to completely control every aspect of a particular resource view, like the edit form.
 For a complete list of options, see the `LiveAdmin.Resource` docs.

 For additional convenience and control, configuration in LiveAdmin can be set at 3 different levels.
-From most specific to most general, they are resource, admin instance, and global.
+From more specific to more general, they are:

-For concrete examples of the various config options and to see them in action, consult the [development app](#development-environment).

 ### Resource